More

 In every possible scenario in sales, identifying the right prospects is important.
 But when it’s the end of the quarter and a few days left to hit your quota, identifying the right prospects to reach out to is a big deal.

 Rishav and Avirup both had the same opinion.
-In this time crunch, we picked prospects that we had previously reached out to.
+In this time crunch, they picked prospects that they had previously reached out to.
 These prospects had the following characteristics:

 1. They had responded to us to find out more information before they went cold.